schen26/API_Test/README.md

 </p>

 ## Manual

 This is a guide on how to use this application.

+### Background

+This application uses two dependencies from Maven repository in the pom.xml file:
+  - Jackson
+  - Junit

 > It is not required to do these instructions in sequence.